-Introduction: Insulin-like growth factor-1 (IGF-1) is a natural hormone in the body.
-It plays an important role in growth and development.
+Introduction: Insulin-like growth factor-1 (IGF-1) is a hormone in the body.
+It plays a role in growth and development.

 Learn about the strengths and weaknesses of different types of studies.